Katharine Isabelle: Early life

-In 2003, Isabelle almost died from a viral infection that caused a lung collapse and kidney failure.
-She fell into a coma and had to be treated with a ventilator.
-Isabelle made this revelation in 2020, on her Instagram account.

 Career

 Isabelle has been credited under several stage names during the course of her career.

 She began her acting career at the age of eight as Katie Murray, playing an episodic role in the television series MacGyver in 1989.
 Then she continued to act in small episodic roles in television series and films such as: Cold Front, Immediate Family, The Last Winter, Burning Bridges, Children of the Dust, Salt Water Moose, and Married to a Stranger.

 Isabelle has worked with her half-brother Joshua Murray in Cold Front and The Last Winter.
 In 1998, she worked with her father Graeme Murray on an episode of The X-Files titled "Schizogeny".

-In 1998, there were big changes in Isabelle's career when she played Lindsay Clark in the film Disturbing Behavior, where Katie Holmes, James Marsden, and Nick Stahl became her film partners.
+In 1998, she played Lindsay Clark in the film Disturbing Behavior, where Katie Holmes, James Marsden, and Nick Stahl were her film partners.

-She first found fame with the role of Ginger Fitzgerald in the film Ginger Snaps, directed by John Fawcett; actress Emily Perkins became her co-star in the film as Brigitte Fitzgerald.
+She first found fame in 2000 with the role of Ginger Fitzgerald in the film Ginger Snaps, directed by John Fawcett; actress Emily Perkins became her co-star in the film as sister, Brigitte Fitzgerald.
 Casting took place in Los Angeles, New York, Toronto, Montreal, and Vancouver.
 Isabelle auditioned on the same day as Perkins at their agency in Vancouver, reading to one another off-camera.
 Screenwriter Karen Walton said that they were exactly as she had pictured the characters when their taped auditions had arrived.
-The film tells how during the filming of an amateur horror film, the two sisters find themselves in the clutches of a huge monster, from the bites of one of the sisters on the body, there are strange wounds that heal quickly and suspiciously.
-From this point on, real problems begin for young heroines, the progress of development of which the viewer follows with intense attention.
+The film tells how during the filming of an amateur horror film, the two sisters find themselves being hunted by a monster.
+One of the sisters is bitten, but her wounds heal incredibly fast leaving the sisters suspicious of what it is that's hunting them.